sronilsson/Pose_estimation_social_interaction_analysis/readme.md

-Python tool to analyse time spent in different open field areas based on pose estimation data from [deeplabcut](https://github.com/AlexEMG/DeepLabCut)
+## Python tool to analyse time spent in different open field areas based on pose estimation data from [deeplabcut](https://github.com/AlexEMG/DeepLabCut)

 ![alt-text-1](/images/open_field.gif "open field")

-Video example of data output on [YouTube] (https://youtu.be/Q2ByLfwJIaw)
+## Video example of data output on [YouTube] (https://youtu.be/Q2ByLfwJIaw)

-1. Place tracking files in xx
+1. Place tracking files from DLC in **tracking_data** folder

-2. Place video files in xxx
+2. Place video files in **videos**  folder

-3. If visualizing the data, place the frames in xxx folder.
+3. If visualizing the data, place the frames in ** input_frames**, within a subfolder with the same name as the video without file ending.

-4. Run the py files in order.
+4. Run the py files in the order 1,2,3,4.